emrecoban/twitterNote/README.md

 # Twitter Note
 Twitter Note is an **open-source** MIT-licensed Chrome and Brave **browser extension** that helps you to take notes about the people who you blocked, or muted.
+## The Problem
+Twitter is a very crowded platform.
+Sometimes I need to mute, or block someone on Twitter but most of time I forget why I muted, or blocked them.
+Using the other note-taking apps is troublesome.
+That's exactly why I developed this browser extension.
+It's easy, simple, and clean for everyone.
 ## Features
  - Take a note (limitless characters) about someone.
  - Delete all the notes with one click.